wp-plugins/wp-shinystat/readme.txt

 WP-ShinyStat is a WordPress plugin that allows a simple integration of ShinyStat counter into your blog sidebar.

-WP-ShinyStat doesn’t show ShinyStat counter (and doesn't track visits) when you are connected to your blog as admin user.
+WP-ShinyStat doesn't show ShinyStat counter (and doesn't track visits) when you are connected to your blog as admin user.

 == Installation ==